 This is a practicum course with a didactic component.
 You will have 3 hours of class time which includes practicing assessment skills and supervision.
 You will have outside class readings.
-Additional case supervision will also be scheduled with the instructor outside of class time.
-By the end of the class, you will spend approximately 10-15 direct hours with your client, and at least that many hours in report writing and scoring.
+Additional case supervision will also be scheduled with the instructor or TA outside of class time when needed.
+By the end of the class, you will spend approximately 10-15 direct hours with your client, and at least that many hours in scoring, conceptualizing and report writing.

-Interviewing, testing, and feedback sessions may occur during class time.
-The instructor attempts to overlap the scheduling of these sessions across cases.
+Interviewing, testing, and feedback sessions will generally occur during class time given students' busy summer schedules.
+Some students may be asked to start class early on the interview day in order to accommodate the large class size.
+In that case these students will be released from class early.
+The instructor attempts to overlap the scheduling of these testing sessions across cases.
 Thus, if the majority of the class is testing during a class day no didactics will occur that day.
-Students not having face-to-face time can spend the time observing other cases, preparing for their cases, or participating in supervision activities.
+Students not having face-to-face time can spend the time observing other cases, preparing for their cases, or participating in supervision activities, but they must be doing something related to this class.
+DO NO underestimate the value of observing your peers.
 If less than half of the class is using a particular class day for client sessions, it will be the instructor's discretion to hold didactics.
 When this occurs, the class will be recorded or made up with the students not in attendance due to client sessions.
+The majority of testing will occur in June, while report writing and feedback sessions will occur in July.
+The topics of dyslexia and Attention-